 From Alpnachstad, it's a hike of 5-1/4 hours to the summit.
 The downhill hike is only 3-3/4 hours, so you may want to consider riding the train up and hiking down.
 (NOTE: You'll huff and puff less in the downhill direction, but the uphill hike may put less stress on your knees.)

-Holders of the Swiss Pass, Swiss Flexi Pass, and Interail/Eurail passes get discounts on the "Mt.
-Pilatus Excursion" cogwheel and cablecar fare, with free transportation between Lucerne and Alpnachstad (either boat or train) and on the local bus between Kriens and Lucerne.
+Holders of the Swiss Pass, Swiss Flexi Pass, and Interail/Eurail passes get discounts on various portions of the journey.
 See the English-language Pilatus-Bahnen Web site for details.

 Next page: Pilatus hotels and restaurants